Conscription in Rhodesia: Introduction of conscription

-The Rhodesian government decided in late 1978 that black Rhodesians aged between 18 and 25 would be required to undertake national service.
-This was regarded as necessary by white Rhodesians given the country was now in theory racially integrated and whites considered it unfair to be required to undertake national service if blacks were not.
-It was hoped that expanding conscription would help to convince foreign observers that the Internal Settlement represented a genuine transition away from racial discrimination.
-Rhodesian Front members of parliament had previously opposed conscripting black men due to fears that they could revolt, but now supported doing so in the belief that these men would want to fight for the new government.
-Abel Muzorewa, who headed the Zimbabwe Rhodesia government from its establishment, agreed with extending conscription in this way after being pressured by Rhodesian Prime Minister Ian Smith.
-As almost all able bodied white men were in the Security Forces, conscripting black men was also considered necessary to continue the war effort.
+In late 1978, the Rhodesian government decided that black men aged between 18 and 25 would be required to undertake national service.
+This change arose from the Internal Settlement, with whites considering conscription unfair if it was not extended to blacks given the country was now, at least in theory, racially integrated.
+The government hoped this change would help convince foreign observers the Internal Settlement represented a genuine transition from racial discrimination.
+As almost all able bodied white men were in the Security Forces, conscripting blacks was also considered necessary to continue the war.
+Rhodesian Front members of parliament had previously opposed conscripting black men due to fears they could revolt, but now supported this in the belief they would want to fight for the new government.
+Abel Muzorewa, who headed the Zimbabwe Rhodesia government from its establishment, agreed with extending conscription after being pressured by Rhodesian Prime Minister Ian Smith.

-In October 1978 the Rhodesian government published regulations setting out the arrangements for conscripting black men.
-All members of this cohort who aged between 18 and 25 were required to register for national service prior to 1 December that year.
-Those who had at least three years secondary education or were undertaking an apprenticeship would become liable for a one-year national service period from early 1979.
-It was estimated that approximately 25,000 men met these criteria.
+In October 1978, the Rhodesian government published its regulations for conscripting black men.
+All members of this cohort aged between 18 and 25 were required to register for national service prior to 1 December that year.
+Those who had at least three years of secondary education or were undertaking an apprenticeship would become liable for a one-year national service period from early 1979.
+Approximately 25,000 men met these criteria.
 The Rhodesian Army lacked the ability to train the very large numbers of black conscripts that would have resulted from a broader national service requirement.
 Some senior Army officers wanted to create a very large army made up largely of black soldiers led by whites had the war continued; this was considered impractical by Combined Operations, the headquarters responsible for coordinating the war effort.

-Young black people in Bulawayo and other locations protested against the imposition of conscription, arguing that they were being forced to fight for the white minority against the legitimate representatives of the country.
-These protests were quickly supressed by the police.
+Young black people in Bulawayo and other locations protested the imposition of conscription, arguing they were being forced to fight for the white minority against the country's legitimate representatives.
+Police rapidly suppressed these protests.
+In the town of Gwelo, seven 17-year-old boys were sentenced to be caned for organising a protest against conscription at their secondary school.
 Thousands of black men did not register for conscription, even though this could lead to a large fine or imprisonment for up to five years.
-The historian Peter McLaughlin has described the arrangements to conscript black men as "cautious and limited", as the white authorities did not want to relinquish power and it was anticipated that there would be resistance to this measure among the black majority.
+The government instructed firms to not pay black employees who did not register.